rahathossain690/Anonym/docs.md

 onSuccess:
 1. status code: 200, sends message to USERNAME.

-[NB: For protection against spamming messaging request limit is fixed which is 10 messages for every 15 minutes.]
+[NB: For protection against spamming, messaging request limit is fixed which is 10 messages for every 15 minutes.]